What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

-If you need help creating a content strategy that works for your company, call us today at 888-601-5359 to speak with a strategist about our custom content creation strategies.
+If you need help creating a content plan that works for your company, call us today at 888-601-5359 to speak with a strategist about our custom content creation strategies.

-Before we dive into the nitty-gritty of content strategy, it’s important to answer the question: What is content strategy?
+Before we dive into the nitty-gritty, it’s important to answer the question: What is a content strategy?

 Content strategy involves the planning, development, and management of written and media content on your website — and it guides the creation and delivery of content.

 In other words, an effective content strategy allows you to deliver the right content to the right person at the right place and time in order to achieve business goals.

 - Keyword research and topic selection

 - Competitor research